 That includes gnawing on raw carrots, which can break off and be a choking risk to baby.

 Some great teething foods include:

-Softer foods can cause less discomfort when gums are feeling sore, especially while the tooth is erupting.
+The best teething foods are softer options that cause less discomfort when gums are feeling sore, especially while the tooth is erupting.
 Try:

 - Scrambled eggs

 - Mashed fruits or veggies (ideal if your little one is on a puree diet anyway).
-If they don’t want to eat much, try nutrient dense options, like avocado, banana, or pumpkin
+If they don’t want to eat much, try nutrient dense options, like pumpkin, banana, or avocado 🥑